nicknitride/PSALM-Barcode-App_React_Native/TO-DO LIST.md

 -    Dropdown menu for "Conditions"
 -    Anything else needs to be edited

+LIMITATIONS:
+-    Import CSV is sensitive to property number.
+Lack of it breaks importing.

 Get index of the last item with a property number
      actual_index = <actual index of the last item>